 In 2007, Canada established the TRC as part of its implementation of the Indian Residential Schools Settlement Agreement.
-The purpose of the TRC was to retrieve and honour the countless stories of those who were directly or indirectly affected by Canada's Residential School system.4 Through the preparation of
+The purpose of the TRC was to retrieve and honour the countless stories of those who were directly or indirectly affected by Canada's residential schools system.4 Through the preparation of various reports, the TRC helped to increase awareness of the systemic harms to Indigenous peoples caused and perpetuated by colonization, the residential schools system, the Sixties Scoop, and the present-day child intervention system.